Preview of The "Guernica" Project featuring:

-2016 Call for Scores works by Hoover and Spanish composers Mercedes Zavala and Mario Carro
+2016 Call for Scores works by Mario Carro, Mercedes Zavala and a second work by Hoover ("Burning Giraffe")

 Ensemble for These Times at the Maybeck